wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Ratios of the number of files per folder calculated over time and counts of certain keywords inside files can provide a warning mechanism of something wrong.

    Batch jobs running overnight in production have a window of time in which to run.
 They need to be carefully sequenced.
-So a job that runs too long would block other jobs from running and keep users from using the system the next day.
+So a job that runs too long would block other jobs from running and may keep users from using the system the next day.

-## 7. Manual checks vs. automated
+## 7. Manual vs. automated work

    Hackers tend to assume that the services, folders, and files they need are there.
 After all, they created them.
 They can see that file in a folder displayed on another screen.